newrelic/newrelic-dashboard-copy-tool/README.md

 This tool does not need to be installed and can be used through the [Dashboard Copy Tool](https://newrelic.github.io/newrelic-dashboard-copy-tool/) link.
 See the **Building** section for steps to run the copy tool locally.

 ## Getting Started
-You need a REST API key for each account.
-Please refer to the [API key documentation](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#rest-api-key) for information on creating this API key.
+You need an Admin API key for each account.
+Please refer to the [API key documentation](https://docs.newrelic.com/docs/apis/get-started/intro-apis/types-new-relic-api-keys#admin) for information on creating this API key.

 Follow the link to use the [Dashboard Copy Tool](https://newrelic.github.io/newrelic-dashboard-copy-tool/)

 ## Usage
 Get list of dashboards:
-* Enter a source REST API key
+* Enter a source Admin API key
 * Search for a dashboard [optional].
 You can add a search term later
 * Choose region US/EU
 * Get Dashboards!